Best Road Running Shoes for Men of 2026

 Home → Gear Reviews → Running

-We’ve been running since middle school, and while we’ve drifted away from the sport occasionally, we always come back to this simple and meditative form of exercise and adventure.
-Over the years, we’ve worn countless pairs of running shoes and learned much about what makes a good shoe and what is simply OK for short runs.
+I’ve been running since middle school, and while I’ve drifted away from the sport occasionally, I always come back to this simple and meditative form of exercise and adventure.
+Over the years, I’ve worn countless pairs of running shoes and learned what separates a truly great shoe from one that’s just OK for short runs.
+For this guide, we tested more than 30 road running shoes, wearing them for months on country roads, city streets, and paved paths across the Southwest and Colorado while training for an ultramarathon.

 Whether you’re training for your first 5K or are a seasoned marathon runner, cross-training athlete, or simply want to stay in shape by joining a running club, this guide is intended to help you on your journey as a runner.